ptraxzy/ptraxzy/README.md

 ---

 # 💫 About Me:
-im Muhammad putra al-ghifary<br><br>I am a digital builder who operates at the intersection of logic and aesthetics.
+I'm Muhammad putra al-ghifary<br><br>I am a digital builder who operates at the intersection of logic and aesthetics.
 My core strength is<br> crafting intuitive and responsive web applications where the underlying code is robust, <br>and the user experience is seamless.
 I strive to create solutions that are both technically sound and visually stunning.

 <br>